MarishaHoza/D3v4-BubbleChart/README.md

 Creating a bubble chart based on word usage in the New Testament vs the Bhagavad Gita

 ## Description
-This repository contains a word analysis of the New Testament (Bible) and the Bhagavad gita to comare language used and practice D3 version 4 force layouts.
+This repository contains a word analysis of the New Testament (Bible) and the Bhagavad gita to compare language used and practice D3 version 4 force layouts.

 ## Running
 D3 needs to be run from a web server due to how it imports data files.